Compare-VBRWindowsGuestItemsAttributes

 Perform the following steps:

 2. Run the Get-VBRRestorePoint cmdlet.
-Specify the Backup and Name parameter values.
+Set the $backup variable as the Backup parameter value.
+Specify the Name parameter value.
 Save the result to the $restorepoint variable.

 The Get-VBRRestorePoint cmdlet will return an array of restore points.
 Mind the ordinal number of the necessary restore point (in our example, it is the second restore session in the array).

 2. Run the Connect-VBRWindowsGuestProductionMachine cmdlet.
-Set $session as the FileRestore parameter value.
+Set the $session variable as the FileRestore parameter value.

 3. Run the Get-VBRWindowsGuestItem cmdlet.
-Set $session as the Session parameter value.
-Specif the Path parameter.
+Set the $session variable as the FileRestore parameter value.
+Specify the Path parameter.
 Save the result to the $file variable.

 4. Run the Compare-VBRWindowsGuestItemsAttributes cmdlet.
-Set $session as the FileRestore parameter value and $file as the FileRestore parameter value.
+Set the $session variable as the FileRestore parameter value.
+Set the $file variable as the Item parameter value.